E-train-Liu/Learn-More-CS_UNNC/README.md

-# Notting_Learn-More_Project
+# Learn More CS, UNNC!
+Project
-A project offering self-made popular learning resources and  trying to improve the academic environment of Nottingham.
+A project offering free self-made popular learning resources which aimed at helping computer science student and improve the academic environment in University if Nottingham, Ningbo.